How to Install KVM on Ubuntu 24.04: Step-By-Step

 #What is KVM used for?

 KVM allows you to run various operating systems as virtual machines.
-It’s widely used for server virtualization, development environments, and testing setups where isolated instances are necessary.
-Because it leverages Linux’s capabilities, KVM offers native performance levels, making it a preferred choice for both local and cloud-based virtualization.
+It's widely used for server virtualization, development environments, and testing setups that require isolated instances.
+Because it leverages Linux's capabilities, KVM offers native performance levels, making it a preferred choice for both local and cloud-based virtualization.

 #Prerequisites